-Figure 5.1: Variations on vector loads.
+Figure 6.1: Variations on vector loads.
 Stores have similar variations; the store version of a gather is a scatter.
 In stride mode, the load fetches data stride S apart.
 In gather mode, an index vector is used to find the offset from the start of the main array in memory.

-- sparse vectors in a case where a data structure has a lot of zeros (or other elements not of interest), it may be stored using indirect indices, e.g., element i is found at A[index[i]].
+- data longer than the vector size use the MVL value to create an outer loop that splits the problem of size N into the portion that is an exact multiple of MVL, repeated $\lfloor \frac{N}{MVL} \rfloor$ times, and the remainder (done once).
+This technique is called strip mining - elements not adjacent in memory we need a way to specify a stride, a distance apart of memory locations.
+Big-iron vector machines have this capability (e.g., a stride register could set the distance apart of successive elements for vector load or store) - sparse vectors in a case where a data structure has a lot of zeros (or other elements not of interest), it may be stored using indirect indices, e.g., element i is found at A[index[i]].
 To handle this scenario, vector architectures may use gather-scatter: - gather use an index vector to add to a base address to do loads - scatter use an index vector to add to a base address to do stores

-Gather-scatter can be used to save memory, if the index array is a smaller data size than the actual data, and also as a way of accessing memory in different orders without having to sort the original data each time a different ordering is needed.
+Gather-scatter can be used to save memory, if the index array is a smaller data size than the actual data and also as a way of accessing memory in different orders without having to sort the original data each time a different ordering is needed.
 To implement all of these operations with an aggressive vector CPU that can do multiple ALU operations per cycle requires high memory bandwidth.
-To get some idea how much, if we consider a clock cycle time of the order of 2ns (500MHz: fast at the time of the later Cray vector machines), with main memory SRAMs with a cycle time of 15ns (available at the time), one vector load would saturate the memory system.
+To get some idea how much, if we consider a clock cycle time of the order of 2ns (500MHz: Vector Processing fast at the time of the later Cray vector machines), with main memory SRAMs with a cycle time of 15ns (available at the time), one vector load would saturate the memory system.
 If we start going more aggressive and allow more than one load or store per cycle, or add processors, the system is going to be memory-bound despite the fast SRAM main memory.
 The solution is to multi-bank the main memory.
 A bank is a division of memory that can be separately addressed.
 While one bank can't supply results as fast as the clock speed, pipelining access to multiple banks can.
 Supercomputers of that era could have of the order of 1024 banks.
 A similar effect can be achieve with multi-banked DRAM, though the startup delay is much higher.
 Modern architectures tend to reduce the need for memory banks by using very fast caches that can keep up with the CPU.
-DRAM chips may have internal banks, and DRAM may be arranged in banks (typically one per DIMM), but all of this is to improved latency for the sort of contiguous access required for caches, rather than to support concurrent access to very different regions of the address space.